jizusun/apcs-2017-spring/chapter3/README.md

 *   definition: a method in superclass is overridden in a subclass by definition a method with same return type and signature(name and the list of parameter types)

-  * partial overriding ï¼šsubclass method wants to do what superclass does, plus something extra.
+  * partial overriding: subclass method wants to do what superclass does, plus something extra.

     ``super.computeGrade()``